pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"relative-beyond-top-level"+OR+"E0402")

 ### [E0601](#E0601) (used-before-assignment)<a name="E0601"></a>
-Using variable %r before assignment
+Using variable %r before assignment.

 Used when a local variable is accessed before it's assignment.

 **:x: Incorrect code**